Hounder23/LIGHTHOUSE-p1/starting_with_data.md

 LIMIT 10;
 ```
 Answer:

+just because an item is popular does not mean that the reviews about will trend higher to match.

 "GGOEGOAQ012899"	"Ballpoint LED Light Pen"	456	0.4
 "GGOEGDHC074099"	"Google 17oz Stainless Steel Sport Bottle"	334	0.8
 "GGOEGOCB017499"	"Leatherette Journal"	319	0.5